-Are you itching to get out into some beautiful snowy terrain but think you might need a pair of these bad boys first?
+Are you itching to get out into some beautiful snowy terrain but need a good pair of snowshoes first?
 Curious what some of the best options are for women specifically?
-Well, you're in luck!
-If the end of warm weather hiking season is a sad time for you, perhaps it's time to consider a good pair of snowshoes!
+Well, you've come to the right place!
 Many avid hikers will pack their hiking boots away for the winter and wait patiently for spring, but why miss out on gorgeous hikes just because they're covered in snow?
-They can open up a whole world of backcountry adventures that would otherwise be impossible in the winter months.
+The right pair of these puppies can open up a whole world of backcountry adventures that would otherwise be impossible in the winter months.

-To truly have a good time, you have to find the right pair for your build and desired use.
-There are so many on the market that all claim to be amazing, making it really hard to choose.
-And it's not like trying them on at the store can really tell you very much about what your experience in the snow will be like.
+To truly have a good time on snowshoes, you have to find the right pair for your build and desired use.
+There are so many on the market that all claim to be amazing, making it hard to choose.
+And it's not like trying them on at the store can tell you much about what your experience in the snow will be like.
 That's where we come in!
 We've handpicked some of the top-rated and best-priced models available and tried them out in various terrain, analyzing every feature along the way.
 Read on to find out about the most important components to consider when deciding on your perfect pair.

-The term "flotation" makes it sound like snowshoes will have you hovering above the snow as though you're walking on water.
-In the real world, where there are things like gravity, what it actually means is how much or little you sink down into the snow.
+The term flotation makes it sound like snowshoes will have you hovering above the snow as though you're walking on water.
+In the real world, where we have things like gravity, what it actually means is how much or little you sink into the snow.
 The better the float, the less you sink.
 Sometimes it's easy to forget just how effective a snowshoe can be in this department because you'll be walking along and sinking into the snow quite a bit.
-But if you were to try to walk in the same snow with just hiking boots you could easily find yourself sinking down to your knees, thighs, or farther.
+But if you were to try to walk in the same snow with just hiking boots, you could easily find yourself sinking to your knees, thighs, or farther.
 This is the magic of a snowshoe and why we weighted this metric more heavily than any other testing point.
 It is flotation that will allow you to hike into terrain that would otherwise be impassable.

 Flotation is determined by the length and shape of the shoe combined with your body weight and the quality of the snow.
-You will sink much deeper in light fluffy snow than you will in dense and wet snow.
-The longer and/or wider the shoe the more you will float, but keep in mind that sometimes these shapes are also heavier and a bit more awkward to walk in.
-If you plan to regularly visit varied terrain where you will need to both float and be agile, we suggest looking for a shoe with optional add-on flotation tails.
-Both the MSR Lightning Ascent and the MSR Evo - Women's offer this feature.
+You will sink much deeper in light and fluffy snow than you will in dense and wet snow.
+The longer and wider the shoe, the more you will float, but keep in mind that sometimes these shapes are also heavier and a bit more awkward to walk in.
+If you plan to regularly visit varied terrain where you will need to both float and be agile on packed trail, we suggest looking for a shoe with optional add-on flotation tails.
+Both the Lightning Ascent and the Evo offer this feature.
 Many models are also available in multiple sizes, so it's important to figure out what your weight will be when suited up with your pack on and choose the correct size for your final load.
 This will make a huge difference in regards to achieving the best possible flotation.

-The stick of each pair is determined by the crampons and the presence or absence of side rails, or traction bars, on the underside of the shoe.
-There is a lot of variation from model to model and it's often hard to know what will work best just by looking at it.
+The stick of a snowshoe is determined by the crampons and the presence or absence of side rails, or traction bars, on the underside of the shoe.
+There is a lot of variation from model to model, and it's often hard to know what will work best just by looking at it.
 Generally, shoes meant for steeper climbing will have more aggressive crampons — especially at the toe — as well as traction bars.
 Heel lifts are also common for any model meant to be able to take you up steep hills.
-Models meant for more tame trails will often have smooth tubes for side rails instead of teeth in order to help you glide along easily.
+Models designed for more tame trails will often have smooth tubes for side rails instead of teeth to help you glide along easily.

-More often than not, old-school snowshoes cause the user to take up a rather duck-footed waddle.
-This comes from all priority being given to the surface area in order to provide better float.
+More often than not, old-school shoes cause the user to adopt a duck-footed waddle.
+This comes from prioritizing to shoe's surface area to provide better float.
 While flotation is arguably the most important aspect, you still want to be able to walk without stepping on yourself all the time.
-Modern day designs are much more streamlined, created with ease of walking in mind, but they are often still too wide for women because we generally have a narrower gait than men.
-Thankfully, many companies are now making women-specific models that address this issue, and it's definitely something we paid close attention to while testing.
+Modern day designs are much more streamlined, created with ease of walking in mind.
+But they are often still too wide for women because we tend to have a narrower gait than men.
+Thankfully, many companies are now making women-specific models that address this issue, and it's something we paid close attention to while testing.

 Ease of Use

-Whether you're excited to get on the move or in a hurry because inclement weather is headed your way, the last thing you want while standing out in the snow is something that's frustrating to get into and out of.
-We determined ease of use based by assessing how easy the binding system on each model was to use while kitted out in snow pants and gloves.
-Was it intuitive?
-Could we do it without taking our gloves off?
-Did something have to be constantly adjusted or attended to while walking?
+Whether you're excited to get on the move or in a hurry because inclement weather is headed your way, the last thing you want is something that's frustrating to get on and off.
+We determined ease of use by assessing how easy the binding system on each model is to use while kitted out in snow pants and gloves.
+Is it intuitive?
+Can we do it without taking our gloves off?
+Do we have to constantly adjust or attend to anything while walking?

 No matter how bomber your binding system is, you won't love or appreciate it if you're not comfortable.
 A good binding should tension evenly around your foot without any part of it pinching or poking.
-Our favorite binding was on the Crescent Moon Gold 13 — flexible polymer straps hug the entire foot uniformly, cinching you in so comfortably you might forget you have a snowshoe on.
+Our favorites were the same three we felt the most secure in, the Gold 13, Mountaineer, and Montane.
+All have flexible straps that hug the entire foot uniformly, cinching you in so comfortably that you might forget you're wearing a snowshoe.

-A good pair of snowshoes can provide hiking lovers of all kinds access to the most beautiful places throughout the winter season.
+A good pair of snowshoes can provide hiking lovers of all kinds of access to the most beautiful places throughout the winter season.
 There's nothing quite like breaking trail across a field of brand new snow or through a silent forest.
-Similar to finding a secluded mountain meadow covered in wildflowers in the spring, snowy forests, and mountain tops are a truly magical experience.
-Take the time to do your research and find the right size and shape for your foot and your individual trekking goals — you'll be glad you did.
+Similar to finding a secluded mountain meadow covered in wildflowers in the spring, snowy forests and mountaintops are a truly magical experience.
+If you take the time to research and find the right size and shape for your foot and your individual trekking goals you won't be disappointed.
 For more information on locking in this choice, check out our Buying Advice article.

 — Penney Garrett